watatomo/wttm_qtbot/docs/docs.md

 setInterval(bot.postRandomQuote, 1000*60*45)
 ```

 `1000` represents one second.
-Multiply it by `60` and you one minute.
-Edit the number at the end to any number you'd like (e.g., `45` for 45 min.)
+Multiply it by `60` and you get one minute.
+Edit the number at the end to any number you like (e.g., `45` for 45 min.)

 ---

 ## Running the Bot

 Run the bot using `yarn start`.
 To post a test tweet, use `yarn test`.

+---

+## Notes

+The source feature is broken right now, so don't run `reply.js`.
+The code for it under `// Try to fix stuff below`.

+[Pull requests](https://github.com/watatomo/wttm_qtbot/pulls) are welcome!
+Feel free to contribute any improvements you make to the bot there.